Alcohol and Other Drug Counseling

 Let’s Talk (Drop-In Counseling)

-Let’s Talk is not formal counseling; it is a drop-in service at various sites on campus where students can have a consultation with a counselor from time to time.
+Let’s Talk is not formal counseling; it is a service at various sites on campus where students can have a consultation with a counselor from time to time.
 The counselor will talk through issues with students, provide support, and help them determine the best way to assist them.
 A formal connection to CAPS encourages students to develop an action plan based on students’ needs and connection to individual, group, crisis intervention, and medication management, assistance with alcohol and other drugs, and referrals to specialists in the community.

 Let’s Talk is often the best fit for those students who: